raffo93p/sfdx-easy-sources/README.md

 ### UpdateKey

 Suppose the developer makes some modification directly on the csv.
-WIth the updatekey command, he can update the tagid column if needed.
+With the updatekey command, he can update the tagid column if needed.

 ```sh-session